ecmwf/metview-docs/docs/confluence/tutorials/data_analysis_and_vis/case_study_plotting_the_track_of_hurricane_sandy.rst

   dt = date(val_date[i]) + hour(val_time[i])
   trDate = trDate & [dt]

-Having finished the body of the loop the last step in our Macro is to define an `Input Visualiser  <https://confluence.ecmwf.int/display/METV/Input+Visualiser>`_ and return it.
+Having finished the body of the loop the last step in our Macro is to define an :ref:`Input Visualiser <input_visualider_icon>` and return it.
 The code we need to add is like this:

 .. code-block:: python